What Is the Male-to-Female Ratio in Colombia?

 Did you meet your fiancé through a marriage agency?
 Which one?

-Did the Marriage agency provide you with the criminal history and marital background of your fiancé?
+Did the marriage agency provide you with the criminal history and marital background of your fiancé?

 Has your fiancé been married before?
-If so, how many times and when was he divorced?
+If so, how many times, and when was he divorced?
 What was the reason for their divorce?
 Does this matter to you?

 Have you and your fiancé met in person since your initial meeting?
 If so, state when and where, what you did, and the amount of time spent together.

-How often are you in contact with your fiancé by telephone, e-mail, or instant messaging?
+How often are you in contact with your fiancé by telephone, email, or instant messaging?
 Please show me a documented history of letters, emails, instant messages, and telephone calls.

 When were you engaged and where did the marriage proposal take place?